|

 In my article, “You don’t have to mother like anyone else” I said this:

+“I hope one day my kids thank me because they will remember the mama who unapologetically herself, mothered in her own unique way, and was happier for it.
 I hope they remember I didn’t let anyone else’s preconceptions about mothering shame or guilt me into doing motherhood in a way that was less than fully lit up.”

 I’ll probably never be the crafty mom, but I love to read to my kids and I love snuggling with them.
 I’m not a super playful mom, but I’m intentional to my to teach my kids personal responsibility and respect.
-I’m great at talking through feelings and helping my kids deal with their big feelings.
+I’m great at talking through emotions and helping my kids deal with their big feelings.

 When I know my strengths, I can be confident in the type of mother I AM, not the one I wish to be or that I (or someone else) think I should be.